 Start by preheating your oven to 350 degrees F.

 Then, line some baking sheets with parchment paper and set aside.

 First, in a large mixing bowl, combine the butter and both sugars with an electric mixer on low speed until smooth and creamy.

-Next, add in the egg and vanilla extract and continue to mix on low speed until well combined.
-Set the bowl aside.
+Next, add in the egg, mashed bananas and vanilla extract.
+Continue to mix on low speed until well combined, set the bowl aside.